 A practical windfall split:

 On the flip side, have a “bare-bones” budget pre-planned for slow weeks.
 Know exactly which subscriptions you’ll pause, which expenses can wait, and what your actual survival number is.
 For most gig workers, that number — rent, groceries, car insurance, phone — lands somewhere between $1,500 and $2,200/month.
-Knowing that number removes the panic from slow weeks.
+Having it written down takes the panic out of a slow week.

-Ally Bank is another strong option for this system.
-Their savings account buckets let you create separate labeled “buckets” within one account — so you can have Emergency Fund, Tax Reserve, and Car Repair all in the same place at a competitive APY (currently around 3.40%) without juggling multiple accounts.
-It’s surprisingly satisfying to watch each bucket grow separately.
+Ally Bank is another solid option for this system.
+Their savings buckets let you create separate labeled sections within one account — Emergency Fund, Tax Reserve, Car Repair all in the same place at a competitive APY (currently around 3.40%) without juggling multiple accounts.
+It’s surprisingly satisfying to watch each bucket grow on its own.

 The Mental Game: Saving When You Don’t Know What’s Coming Next

-Here’s something that doesn’t get talked about enough: irregular income messes with your psychology.
-When money is unpredictable, your brain wants to spend it immediately because subconsciously it doesn’t feel “real” until it’s already been used.
-Studies on income volatility confirm this — people with variable income actually save less than they should, even when they earn enough to save more, because financial uncertainty makes the brain prioritize the present.
+Here’s something that doesn’t get talked about enough: irregular income messes with your head.
+When money is unpredictable, your brain wants to spend it immediately — subconsciously it doesn’t feel “real” until it’s already been used.
+Studies on income volatility confirm this — people with variable income actually save less than they should, even when they earn enough to save more, because financial uncertainty pushes the brain toward the present.

 The fix isn’t willpower.
 It’s removing the decision entirely.